 The American Academy of Pediatrics recommends that fruit juice routinely not be given to infants under twelve months of age since it offers no nutritional benefit to babies in this age group.
 After twelve months of age, infants may have limited amounts of juice each day.

 Fruit juice offers no nutritional benefits over whole fruit.
 Whole fruits also provide fiber and other nutrients.
 Infants should not be given fruit juice at bedtime, nor as a treatment of dehydration or management of diarrhea.

 For children ages one to three years old: Limit fruit juice consumption to no more than 4 ounces each day.

-For children ages one to six years old, limit fruit juice consumption to 4 to 6 ounces (120–180 ml) each day.
+For children ages four to six years of age: Limit fruit juice consumption to 4 to 6 ounces each day.